selimhaddioui/EFREI_JavaAvancee/TP1_Maven/readMe.md

   [INFO] Finished at: 2023-02-19T16:39:12+01:00
   [INFO] ------------------------------------------------------------------------

-  Maven has created a project using *quickstart template*, domain name called here *groupId*, project name called here *artifactId*, *packageName* and *version* number.
+  Maven created a project using *quickstart template*, domain name called here *groupId*, project name called here *artifactId*, *packageName* and *version* number.
 Basically there is now a repository *myApp* in the repository we previously created.
 See [commit](https://github.com/selimhaddioui/EFREI_JavaAvancee/commit/7c2bfec9eafefd120a1251ee2bce86982e624546).

   * What kind of files are download and where are they saved ?